-They come pre-seasoned which apparently is where oil has been burnt onto the metal.
+They come pre-seasoned which apparently is where cooking oil has been carefully burnt onto the iron.
 This then makes them non stick.

-Sounds insane but it does actually work and nothing has stuck to it yet.
-But I have been told you never clean with a brillo pad which will remove the seasoning protection from the skillet.
+Sounds insane, but it does actually work and nothing has stuck to it yet.
+But I have been told you never clean with a Brillo wire wool pad which will remove the seasoning protection from the skillet.

 The thick cast iron allows the heat to disperse evenly.
 This is good for large meals.
 Not so good for frying a solitary egg.
 This problem is easily overcome by tilting the skillet so then your egg is in a deeper pool of oil and cooks far better.
 This can be achieved because the sides are very deep (60mm/2.5″).
 So in effect with the skillet being also 300mm/12″ in diameter.
-It doubles up as a pot as well as a pan.
+It doubles up almost as a small pot as well as a pan.

 Because it is all cast iron and the handles are even cast iron.
 It is almost indestructible unless you hit it with something heavy.
 This 12inch/30cm cast iron skillet can be used on a gas or electric hob.
 Under a grill or in an oven.
 On a barbecue or open fire.
 The only thing it may have trouble with is a glass topped induction hob.
 And it would be the glass topped induction hob who would be in trouble and get smashed if you dropped the skillet on it.

 One other thing not mentioned often, but I have read snippets about this which is in the news more and more.
 Health reasons for using cast iron cookware over others.
-Aluminium and non-stick cookware can apparently release toxic substances in to your food.
+Aluminium and non-stick coated cookware can apparently release toxic substances in to your food.
 Whereas cast iron, glass, and stainless steel is safe.
 If this is true I would dump any of the dodgy cookware straight away and replace where I can with cast iron.

 Pros: Built to last.
 Large and deep.